-In Theme 1 students will learn about markets, how markets work and why markets fail, and how governments intervene
+In Theme 1 students will learn about markets, how markets work and why markets fail, and how governments intervene to stop market failure.

 In Theme 2 students will learn about the UK economy - performance and policies, measures of economic performance, aggregate demand, aggregate supply, national income, economic growth, macroeconomic objectives and policy.